thecatontheceiling/buckshotroulette_multiplayer/README.md

 (Since the official release of multiplayer, you can make sequence_in_shotgun appear in the console on demand by using an item

 Also, manipulating multiplayer games (even when you're not the host!) using specially crafted packets is trivially easy.
-Just as an example, you can force anyone to shoot themselves, or always be able to steak others items.
+Just as an example, you can force anyone to shoot themselves, or always be able to steal others items.
 I encourage you to look through the code and figure out more exploits :)